Mtnfx/cplan/README.md

 An open source planning software (in C).
 Meant for tracking progress on whatever high school and university assignments you have outgoing.

 ## Currently Implemented Features:
+- Reads plan file and brings all data into program
+- Prints summary of plan brokken down by course, task, and goal.

 ## In Progress Features
 - Add course codes (6 charcters), Tasks, and Individual Goals